dbcls/AOE/README.md

 Data extracted from SRA will be merged with current version of AOE(AOE1).
 API for SRA data by DBCLS SRA project is fully used to generate the data.

-Currently transcriptome data from NCBI GEO is not included in EBI ArrayExpress and we plan to integrate the data from GEO will  into AOE utilizing DBCLS SRA API.
+Currently transcriptome data from NCBI GEO is not included in EBI ArrayExpress (since 2017), and we are going to integrate the data from GEO into AOE utilizing DBCLS SRA API.

+- `00getprojsample.pl` Extract GEO associated SRA/BioProject/BioSample data from DBCLS SRA API.

 - `01xRX2instrument_model.pl` Extract Instrument_model from SRA Experiment data.